 For people with moderate to severe clinical anxiety, there are a number of prescription medications that can be used (please consult with your primary care physician).
-But individuals who are sensitive to anti-anxiety medications may seek a more natural, holistic approach to help manage their symptoms of anxiety with CBD oil.
+But individuals who are sensitive to anti-anxiety medications may seek a more natural, holistic approach to help manage their symptoms of anxiety with CBD products.

 We’d Love To Hear From You

-If you are already using CBD oil for anxiety, leave us a comment below.
+If you are already using CBD products for anxiety, leave us a comment below.
 We love hearing from users and your feedback will help us develop important resources to help anxiety sufferers explore alternative supplements and strategies.